University-of-Mons/sismic-tutorial/sismic-tutorial.md

 The statechart (with contracts !) definition is first imported from the yaml file.
 Then, the interpreter is initialized with the shared object.
 Finally, a loop binds all the property statecharts from a directory to the interpreter.
 To start the statechart in its initial state, we execute the first step.

-To manage the acceleration and the deceleration of the car, we need to use a clock to trigger continious evaluation of the speed.
+To manage the acceleration and the deceleration of the car, we need to use a clock to trigger continuous evaluation of the speed.
 This clock is implemented out of the statechart, that is, in the caller program.
 The clock is a thread that sends `tick` events to the statechart every 0.1 seconds.
 Here is its declaration:

 ```py
 def tick_thread():